Code-Institute-Submissions/CI-MS3-Playcrate/Readme.md

 This is an assignment project for [https://codeinstitute.net/](https://codeinstitute.net/).
 The project aims to create a mobile-friendly database and collection management app for Playstation 1 games.

 Playcrate is community-driven Playstation 1 (PS1) games database and collection management app.
 Users can add games in the database to their collection to keep track of what games they own.
 If the game doesn’t exist in the database already users can add the game to the database for others to see and use.
-Users can also add games to their Playcrate which is there play queue of games they wish to play as well they can add games to their Trophy Crate to keep a record of what games they’ve completed.
+Users can also add games to their Playcrate which is their play queue of games they wish to play as well they can add games to their Trophy crate to keep a record of what games they’ve completed.
 Games can be edited and updated by all users so as well as contributing new games to the database users can help refine other users entries.

 ## Table of Contents